Cross-Framework Mapping

 What are the key differences between BRCGS Global Standard for Food Safety Issue 9 and ISO 19650 - Organisation and Digitisation of Information about Buildings and Civil Engineering Works (BIM)?

-BRCGS Global Standard for Food Safety Issue 9 has 28 controls across its framework, while ISO 19650 — Organisation and Digitisation of Information about Buildings and Civil Engineering Works (BIM) covers 21 controls.
-Direct mapping analysis identifies 3 overlapping controls (11% coverage).
-The frameworks diverge most significantly in Product and Process Control, where 6 BRCGS Global Standard for Food Safety Issue 9 controls have no direct ISO 19650 — Organisation and Digitisation of Information about Buildings and Civil Engineering Works (BIM) equivalent.
+BRCGS Global Standard for Food Safety Issue 9 has 39 controls across its framework, while ISO 19650 - Organisation and Digitisation of Information about Buildings and Civil Engineering Works (BIM) covers 44 controls.
+Direct mapping analysis identifies 3 overlapping controls (8% coverage).
+The frameworks diverge most significantly in Food Safety and Quality Management System, where 4 BRCGS Global Standard for Food Safety Issue 9 controls have no direct ISO 19650 - Organisation and Digitisation of Information about Buildings and Civil Engineering Works (BIM) equivalent.

 How many controls map between BRCGS Global Standard for Food Safety Issue 9 and ISO 19650 - Organisation and Digitisation of Information about Buildings and Civil Engineering Works (BIM)?